joshhayles/joshhayles/README.md

 ## My Quick Intro

 I have 16 years of experience building and running my own six-figure Real Estate business.
 I have significant skills regarding customer service, customer/user experience (both; online via product use, as well as in-person communication with people), and I love building systems and processes that solve problems and help people.
 I'm now combining my business and customer skillset with my technology skills in Javascript and Front-End experiences.
-I’m looking to join a creative work culture that solves homeownership and real estate problems.
-I work hard, I'm a team player, and I never stop learning.
+I'm currently building my passion project that will help homeowners reduce their property taxes, while working full time as a Solutions Engineer with Datadog.

 ## My Real Estate Background